Diverse employees at Texas Children's Hospital have rated Happiness, CEO Rating, and Team as the highest categories they have scored

 Employees at Texas Children's Hospital are pleased with their total compensation at Texas Children's Hospital, which includes a combination of pay, stock and equity, and benefits.

 Overall, employees at Texas Children's Hospital are generally satisfied with their team.
-195 Participants grade the quality of their coworkers a C-.
-Less than half believe the meetings at Texas Children's Hospital are effective, and the majority look forward to interacting with their coworkers.
+197 Participants grade the quality of their coworkers a C-.
+Half of them believe the meetings at Texas Children's Hospital are effective, and the majority look forward to interacting with their coworkers.

 The majority of employees at Texas Children's Hospital believe the environment at Texas Children's Hospital is positive.
-Most Participants believe the pace of work at Texas Children's Hospital is moderate.
-About 33% of the employees at Texas Children's Hospital work 8 hours or less, while 16% of them have an extremely long day - longer than twelve hours.
+Most Participants believe the pace of work at Texas Children's Hospital is comfortably fast.
+About 32% of the employees at Texas Children's Hospital work 8 hours or less, while 18% of them have an extremely long day - longer than twelve hours.

 Overall, the employees at Texas Children's Hospital are generally happy, based on their aggregated ratings of future outlook, customer perception, and their excitement going to work.